-- For Disabled Guests: The hotel is mostly built on 1 level, but there are a few steps to reach the facilities.
+- For Disabled Guests: The hotel is mostly built on one level, but there are a few steps to reach the facilities.
 Entry category rooms are on the smaller side and not accessible for wheelchairs.
-This hotel is suitable for guests with mild to moderate mobility issues.
+This hotel is workable for guests with mild to moderate mobility issues.

 - For Families: Mykonos Theoxenia is an all-ages hotel, but there are no amenities or facilities for children, and only the Junior Suites can accommodate more than 2 guests.